bbatsov/emacsredux/_posts/2020-09-23-using-emacs-on-windows-with-wsl2.md

 * Setup WSL2 as documented [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (don't forget to enable Virtualization support from your CPU from your BIOS).
 This guide also covers installing Windows Terminal and some Linux distro.
 I'll assume you went with Ubuntu 20.04.
 * Install X410 from the Microsoft Store and start it.
-* Allow public access in X410's settings panel (it's in the systray, that's something I didn't notice at first)
+* Allow public access in X410's settings panel (it's in the systray, that's something I didn't notice at first).
+Technically speaking, you're punching a hole in your Windows firewall by doing this (you'll be prompted by it to approve this), so be careful on public networks like those at airports.
+My Windows computer is a desktop on a secure home network, so that's not really a concern for me.
 * Add this to your `.bashrc`:

 ``` bash